Game Engine Export

 Mannequin Axes

-[Unreal Only] Match the bones orientations with the Unreal Mannequin.
-This allows you to to directly import the skeleton as the Mannequin skeleton in Unreal.
+[Unreal Only] Match the bones axes of the Unreal Mannequin.
+If enabled, allows to directly import the skeleton as the Mannequin skeleton in Unreal.

 • 4 spine bones and 1 neck bone are required to match the UE4 Mannequin.